ibm-cloud-docs/netezza/start/loading_unloading.md

    - [Path for {{site.data.keyword.netezza_short}} CLI client commands](https://www.ibm.com/docs/en/netezza?topic=inpsccls-path-netezza-performance-server-cli-client-commands-2)
    - [The more command on Windows](https://www.ibm.com/docs/en/netezza?topic=commands-nzsql-command)

-1. Connect to Netezza Performance Server as the `admin` user by using [the `nzsql` command](https://www.ibm.com/docs/en/netezza?topic=commands-nzsql-command) amd your credentials.
+1. Log in to Netezza Performance Server.

+   In this example, the [the `nzsql` command](https://www.ibm.com/docs/en/netezza?topic=commands-nzsql-command) is used, but you can use other clients.

    As explained in [Connecting to {{site.data.keyword.netezza_short}}](/docs/netezza?topic=netezza-connecting-overview), you can provision {{site.data.keyword.netezza_short}} with a private endpoint or public and private endpoints.
 Each endpoint type provides a set of two hostnames that you can connect to {{site.data.keyword.netezza_short}}.

+   To load data, you must be the admin user, the owner of the database or schema, or you must have the `Create Table` privilege.
+If you need to change user privileges, see [Managing users](/docs/netezza?topic=netezza-users-groups#users).

    ```sql
    nzsql -host NPS HOST IP -u USER -pw PASSWORD